bertiqwerty/exmex/Readme.md

 |[Meval](https://docs.rs/meval/0.2.0/meval/)|117.7|182.6|298.9|341.9|237.5|322.2|400.4|
 |**Exmex**|**35.2**|**69.4**|**169.5**|**109.4**|**134.5**|**141.3**|**150.9**|

 We also tried to add the crates [Mexprp](https://docs.rs/mexprp/0.3.0/mexprp/) and [Asciimath](https://docs.rs/asciimath/0.8.8/asciimath/) to the benchmarking.
 Unfortunately, we could not make them run without errors on Win10.
 More details about the benchmarking can be found in the [source file](https://github.com/bertiqwerty/exmex/blob/main/benches/benchmark.rs).
+To see benchmarking results for evaluation and also parsing you can run `cargo bench` locally.

 ## Documentation
 More documentation and examples also with integer and boolean data types can be found under [docs.rs/exmex/](https://docs.rs/exmex/) or generated via